UK van driving licences explained

 B if you passed your test after the 1st of January 1997

-You can also tow a trailer with your van, but it mustn’t be more than 3,500 kg.
+You can also tow heavier trailers with your van, but the MAM mustn’t be more than 3,500 kg.

 Heavy goods vehicles